MTC History

 MTC brings music to Stage II with Manhattan Music: A Performance Festival, a series of cabaret performances by James Naughton, Mary Cleere Haran, and the a cappella group Hot Mouth.

-Power Plays, by and featuring Elaine May and Alan Arkin, enjoys an extended run at the Promenade Theatre.
+The world premiere of Power Plays, by and featuring Elaine May and Alan Arkin, enjoys an extended run at the Promenade Theatre.

 1999